The Sound and the Fur(r)y Part 7: Mission Accomplished

-I did, however, re-enter the hotel in search of Hayley, hoping to at least save my newfound friend from a lifetime of furry slavery, even if it was already too late to save her from a furry backroom beating (hopefully not a euphemism for something worse …).
+I did, however, re-enter the hotel in search of Hayley, hoping to save my newfound friend from a lifetime of furry slavery, even if it was already too late to save her from a furry backroom beating.

 I knew of only one place to look for her, and with lingering fear and trepidation, I boarded an elevator for the fourth floor.